 Posts so good you can’t ignore them

-“The death of every scholar is a blow to Islam.”
+“The death of a scholar is a wound inflicted to Islam.”

 Read this interview of the late Veteran South African Qari as he delineates his journey to mastery of the exalted art of Tajweed.

 Notable student of Shaykh Husari, he emphasises that the Huffadh in Ramadan should resist the public pressure of scrambling with the Words of Allah to get off as quickly as possible with it as they lead Taraweeh.

 He then warns of the arrogance and pride that creeps into the hearts of the more experienced Huffadh who long to give correction to the more fragile ones leading the prayer.

 Do you know what caught my attention..?